PauseAI/pauseai-website/src/posts/action.md

 - **[Learn](/learn)** more about AI alignment and the risks we are facing.
 - **Sign petitions**: [pause giant AI experiments](https://futureoflife.org/open-letter/pause-giant-ai-experiments/), [demand responsible AI](https://www.change.org/p/artificial-intelligence-time-is-running-out-for-responsible-ai-development-91f0a02c-130a-46e1-9e55-70d6b274f4df).
 - **Talk** to people in your life about this.
 Answer their questions, get them to act.
-- **Share** about AI on social media.
+- **Share** about AI risk on social media.
 This website might be a good start.
 - **Create** [articles](/learn#articles), [videos](/learn#videos) or [memes](https://twitter.com/AISafetyMemes)
 - **Protest**.
 Even if it's just you with a sign.
 - **Lobby** politicians/industry.
 Talk to any relevant contacts you might have, the higher up, the better.